cschreib/cobalt/doc/manual/library/packet_system.md

 });
 ```

+This way, the function will be called at most once, and then it will be removed from the packet watching system automatically.

 Messages are the simplest form of communication that is exposed through the _cobalt_ interface: one actor sending some information to another.
 Packets sent this way are called _messages_.
 When an actor sends a message to another, it does not care whether the other actor has properly received it or not, nor does it expect any answer: the packet just carries an information, and it's totally up to the receiver to decide what to do with it.

 ### Requests

 Although all other forms of communication can be decomposed as a sequence of such messages, it can be more convenient and more efficient to implement them natively using other protocols.
 In particular, the second most basic communication element is the _request_: one actor asks a question, or a favor, to another actor.
 For example, a client may ask the server to send him the list of connected players, or to add him to the list of administrators.
-But not every actor has to right to request anything: each request optionally comes with a list of required _credentials_, that senders have to possess in order to issue them.
+But not every actor has the right to request anything: each request optionally comes with a list of required _credentials_, that senders have to possess in order to issue them.

 When a request is issued, the sender expects to receive some other packet in return, that we call here the _return packet_.
 In the _cobalt_ interface, this packet can be of four different types: